Page saved! You can go back to this later in your Diabetes and Me Close

 At the moment, type 1 diabetes can’t be prevented.

-But immunotherapies in combination with type 1 diabetes screening – to find people who have a high risk of developing type 1 diabetes in the future – could offer a way to hold off and delay the development of type 1 for as long as possible.
+But immunotherapies in combination with type 1 diabetes screening – to find people who are going to develop type 1 diabetes in the future – could offer a way to hold off and delay the full development of type 1 for as long as possible.

-Further in the future, researchers hope we could extend this delay so that type 1 diabetes never develops in childhood, or even find treatments that could entirely prevent type 1 diabetes in some people.
+Further in the future, researchers hope we could extend this delay, maybe for life, so that type 1 diabetes never develops.

 How can I find out if I’m at risk of type 1 diabetes?

-Researchers can look for signals in the blood that tell us the immune system is getting ready to attack the pancreas.
-This gives researchers a way to find people who are likely to develop type 1 diabetes in the future.
+Researchers can look for signals in the blood, called type 1 diabetes autoantibodies, that tell us the immune system has started to attack the pancreas.
+This gives researchers a way to find people who are almost certain to develop type 1 diabetes in the future.

-You can find out if you, or your child is at risk of type 1 diabetes by taking part in screening studies in the UK.
+You can find out if you, or your child has autoantibodies by taking part in screening studies.
 The ELSA study screens children aged 3-13 years across the UK, and the T1DRA study screens adults between 18-70 years.

 More information and support